lala-hakobyan/tech-knowledge-base/frontend-fullstack/frontend-architecture/architecture-types-frontend.md

         - **View:** The actual UI elements, purely presentational.
         - **ViewModel:** An abstraction of the View that exposes data and commands, handling the View's display logic and acting as an intermediary between the View and the Model.
 It often uses data binding to synchronize View and ViewModel.
     - **Use Cases**
-      Core to frameworks with strong data binding like **Angular** and **Vue.js**, used when complex data binding and UI logic are involved.
+      Commonly used in frameworks that support two-way data binding and declarative UI logic, such as **Angular** and **Vue.js**.
+Well-suited for applications with complex UI interactions and state synchronization between model and view.

 3. **Flux Architecture**
     - Introduced by **Facebook (Meta)** for managing application state in **complex component-based applications**.
 It enforces a unidirectional data flow with four main components: